You no longer have to self-isolate after close contact with someone who has Coronavirus if:

 What if I am a health or care worker?

-As of Monday 16 August, most double vaccinated health and social care staff who are close contacts of cases will be able to routinely return to work, provided they have had a negative PCR test.
+Most double vaccinated health and social care staff who are close contacts of cases will be able to routinely return to work, provided they have had a negative PCR test.
 Daily LFD tests will need to be taken for 10 days as a precaution.

 Staff working with clinically extremely vulnerable patients or service users will need a risk assessment to be carried out by a designated person in the workplace before they return to work.